Actindo-AG/Documentation/PIM/UserInterface/04_DataTypeList.md

   Enter the number of decimals for the stock value.
 By default the number of decimals is set to **4**.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Read only*
-  Activate this toggle to set the stock value read-only.
-Deactivate the toggle to set the stock value editable.
-By default, this toggle is active.
+  Enable this toggle to set the stock value read-only.
+Disable the toggle to set the stock value editable.
+By default, this toggle is enabled.

   > [Info] If the warehouse logistic for an product is active and the *Invoicing* module is correctly connected, the stocks are transferred from the invoicing and automatically written into this attribute value.
 It is only recommended to deactivate the toggle *Read only* if the warehouse logistic is inactive and a stock value is needed.